Last Updated on March 25, 2021 by Helga Dosa

 In the world today few things are free, water included, the definitive gift from nature.
-Many are familiar with Rome’s famous fountains, but few seem to realize that the water coming from the fountains is not only free, but clean and drinkable.
-So when you’re in Rome be sure to take a sip from the waters of the Eternal City!
+Many are familiar with famous fountains in Rome, but few seem to realize that the water coming from the fountains is not only free but clean and drinkable.
+If you’ve been wondering if is it safe to drink from fountains in Rome, the answer is yes!
+So, when you’re in Rome be sure to take a sip from the waters of the Eternal City!

 History of Water in Rome

 Rome’s fountains are both beautiful and practical.
 Carved by world-renowned sculptors they were used to bring essential water into the city for citizens to share.
 In 98 AD the Roman consul was first termed as guardian of the city’s water supply and from then on providing water to its people has been part of Rome’s job.
 At the time Rome had nine aqueducts that provided water to thirty-nine monumental fountains, 591 public basins, and an array of royal villas.
 The degree of sophistication seen in ancient Rome’s water supply system is astounding.
 After Rome fell the aqueducts were damaged and were reconstructed in the 17th and 18th centuries.

 Is it safe to drink from fountains in Rome?

 In modern-day Rome you can find around 2,500 public fountains which are called nasoni (big noses).
 While many don’t realize it, these fountains contain clean water that is safe for drinking.
 This is the exact same water that comes out of the taps of Rome’s houses, so if you’re touring the Eternal City on a hot summer day there is no reason to buy bottled water, just stop at a fountain!
 The first nasone was created in 1874 when only twenty of these fountains could be found in the city.
 If you’re in Rome any tour guide or local should be able to point you in the direction of a nasone.